dataset-ninja/bracol/README.md

-# BRACOL - A Brazilian Arabica Coffee Leaf images dataset to identification and quantification of coffee diseases and pests
+# BRACOL: A Brazilian Arabica Coffee Leaf Images Dataset to Identification and Quantification of Coffee Diseases and Pests

-BRACOL is a dataset for classification task.
+BRACOL is a dataset for classification and identification tasks.